JumpyTruck/WRO-FE-2026-Sin-Theta/models/README.md

 ---

-###### **2.3 Iteration 3 — Final Optimized Chassis**
+###### **2.3 Iteration 3 — Initial Complete Chassis**
-The final chassis fits all required components with an improved layout.
+The initial complete chassis fits all required components with an improved layout.
 The motor mount was redesigned with a top opening so the motor slides in like a "hat" mount, simplifying assembly.
 The battery pack sits centered on the chassis for a balanced centre of gravity.

 **Improvements:** room for all electronics and structural parts, simpler motor mounting, centered battery placement, and better stability under acceleration and turning.